Non 'Consensus' Scientists:

 Nigel Lawson, Baron Lawson of Blaby, B.A.
 Economics, UK

 Randy T. Simmons, Ph.D.
-Political Science, USA
+Professor of Economics, Utah State University, USA

 Richard W. Rahn, Ph.D.
 Business Economics, USA